 - Sales Tax – Businesses selling products and certain services are required to collect sales taxes and will need to register with the Illinois Department of Revenue.
 Learn more about registering for an Illinois sales tax number.

-- Employees – Businesses with employees will need to register with the Illinois Department of Employment Security to pay for payroll taxes.
+- Employees – Businesses with employees will need to register with the Illinois Department of Employment Security to pay payroll taxes.
 Learn more about registering as an employer in Illinois.

 How much does it cost to get an EIN in Illinois?